 What is the minimum length of an assured shorthold tenancy?

-So, what is the minimum length of an assured shorthold tenancy?
+So, how long can an assured shorthold tenancy be?
 Well, there is no minimum length of an assured shorthold tenancy.
-As assured shorthold tenancy (AST) can last for any duration.
+An assured shorthold tenancy (AST) can last for any duration.
 Let’s explain further.

 Minimum AST length

-Section 19A even stipulates that landlords don’t need to provide an initial fixed term tenancy.
+Section 19A even stipulates that landlords don’t need to provide an initial fixed-term tenancy.
 Instead, landlords can grant a periodic tenancy from the outset.
 This essentially means that the tenancy can run on a weekly, monthly, quarterly or yearly basis from the outset.
+This way, you can choose how long you want your assured shorthold tenancy to be and can easily transition into a periodic tenancy once the AST length comes to an end.

 This simply means that you cannot use a Section 21 to obtain accelerated possession until after those initial six months of the tenancy.
 You can, however, serve a Section 8 if you have the grounds to do so.
 More on that in the section below.